contentful/slash-developers/docs/ruby/index.md

 ### API demo

-[This guide](/theelopers/api-demo/ruby/) is the perfect starting point to learn how to make calls to Contentful APIs, explains what responses look like, and suggests next steps.
+[This guide](/developers/api-demo/ruby/) is the perfect starting point to learn how to make calls to Contentful APIs, explains what responses look like, and suggest next steps.

-### Getting started with the Content Delivery API SDK
+### Getting started with the Content Delivery API SDK and Ruby

 [This tutorial](/developers/docs/ruby/tutorials/getting-started-with-contentful-and-ruby/) will walk you through the first steps using the Content Delivery API with a Ruby application.

-### Getting started with the Content Management API SDK
+### Getting started with the Content Management API SDK and Ruby

 [This tutorial](/developers/docs/ruby/tutorials/getting-started-with-contentful-cma-and-ruby/) will walk you through the first steps using the Contentful Management API with a Ruby application.